 Dr. Louis A. Waldman's talk is titled “Renaissance Cassoni: From Storage to Storybook.”
 Presented in conjunction with the exhibition “Life, Love and Marriage Chests in Renaissance Italy.”

-Enjoy snacks and chat about graphic novel Sanity and Tallulah by Molly Brooks.
-For ages 10 & up.
+Enjoy snacks and chat about graphic novel The Cardboard Kingdom by Chad Sell.
+For ages 8 & up.

 The UGA Ecology Club presents interactive, hands-on activities about the environment.